data-intuitive/ti_celltrails/README.md

 1. The method takes too much time for a synchronous REST call.
 We therefore implemented a very basic asynchronous version.

-2. The current implementation is single-user and single process only.
-It would be better to keep some _state_ the backend.
-A `start` request would then return a job ID to use in subsequent `status` and `result` requests.

-3. Some minimal scheduling should be done, even if it's only FIFO.
+2. We allow for simple job scheduling, but your mileage may vary.

-4. We currently start from a synthetic dataset, generated when the API is started.
+3. We currently start from a synthetic dataset, generated when the API is started.
 This is good for testing, but worhtless when you want to analyse real data.
 By mapping volumes and adapting the `runPlumber.R` file this is possible.
 This, together with the previous remark, however, would mean file names have to removed in order to avoid name clashes.